aurora-stone/HW6-WeatherDashboard/README.md

-# WEATHER DASHBOARD
+# Weather Dashboard

-I made a coding quiz using javascript, CSS, and an API key.
+I made a weather dashboard using javascript, CSS, and an API key.
 I worked with the following criteria:

 GIVEN a weather dashboard with form inputs
 WHEN I search for a city